the-scouts/por/sphinx_source/chapter-9.rst

 Rule 9.10 Air Activities -- General
 ----------------------------------
 a.
-Rules 9.11-9.13 apply to all forms of air experience flying and flying instruction undertaken by Members of the Movement.
+Rules :rule:`9.11`, :rule:`9.12`, and :rule:`9.13` apply to all forms of air experience flying and flying instruction undertaken by Members of the Movement.

 Rule 9.11 Access to Airfields
 -----------------------------